 Are you tired of struggling with things that other people seem to do easily?
 Neurodivergent people experience, interpret, and interact with the world in unique ways that are different, not less.
-Because the world is not designed for them, daily life is often more difficult due to neurological differences that influence communication, sensory processing, executive functioning, and learning.
+Because the world is not designed for them, daily life is often more difficult due to neurological differences that influence relationships, sensory sensitivities, executive functioning, and learning.

 Despite their many strengths, they often end up with chronic frustration and an alphabet soup of diagnoses that leave them feeling broken.
-As a life coach to both neurodivergent adults and their parents, I help turn that around through self-understanding, goal setting, and skill building to help them thrive.
-I’m part teacher, part mentor, part cheerleader, and part accountability partner.
+As a life coach to both neurodivergent adults and their parents, we help them navigate their neurodivergence and unlock their full potential through a process of self-understanding, goal-setting, and skill-building to help them thrive.
+We are part teachers, part mentors, part cheerleaders, and part (shame-free) accountability partners.

 Dr. Temple Grandin

 “The most interesting people you’ll find are ones that don’t fit into your average cardboard box.
 They’ll make what they need.
 They’ll make their own boxes.”